-Four modules in School Portal provide background information on the new QCE system as well as the underpinning construct and design features of General syllabuses.
+Four modules in the School Portal, accessed through the QCAA Portal, provide background information on the new QCE system as well as the underpinning construct and design features of General syllabuses.

 The QCAA will email teachers with a link to the modules six weeks prior to the date of their workshop.

 Although primarily designed to prepare teachers for their workshop, other teachers can view the modules should they wish to do so.